Chocolate Jar with Iron-Locked Lid

-Visual Description
+Description

 The vessel's opening is slightly narrower than its base.
 Its midsection bulges out just below the neck and tapers in a few inches from the bottom.
 The bottom edge does not have any glaze on it leaving the naked clay exposed.
 The body of the vessel is covered in a white glaze base and is decorated with hand-painted designs in varying opacities of a deep rich blue.
 The designs are placed in a repeating motif four times around the bulging middle of the vessel.
 Each contains a mix of swirls, flowers, branches, and scallop designs.
 In the center of each motif is a bird with a long tail.
 Over the neck of the vessel, a lid made of iron is placed.
 The lid's top is decorated with organic leaf filigree and has a key sticking out of it.
 The top is attached with an iron hinge to the collar of the neck.

-Historical Background
+Historical background

-Spanish Origins
+Spanish origins

 This artistic tradition and its name originated in Spain, specifically Talavera de la Reina in Toledo, which was known for its tin-glazed earthenware.
 Margaret Connors McQuade, in her chapter on the “Talavera Poblana: Four Centuries of a Mexican Ceramic Tradition” in Talavera Poblana: Four Centuries of a Mexican Ceramic Tradition, states that it is unclear exactly how the Talavera pottery style made its way over to Mexico.
 However, she points to a theory that some Dominican friars in Puebla requested that other friars come from Talavera to introduce the techniques.
 There is still evidence of the Spanish origins in some of the decorations.
 For example, the slanted parallel lines that make panels with the repeated motif, the fabric swags, and the fringe are all featured on this vessel come from the Talavera style of Spain.

-Chinese Influence
+Chinese influence

 Talavera poblana was also influenced by tin-glazed Chinese porcelain.
 Chinese porcelain was introduced to Mexico as a part of the shipping route in the later 1500s.
 Shipments of porcelain would arrive in Acapulco from China and then make their way across the land to Puebla, Orizaba, and finally, Veracruz where they departed for Spain.
 Besides the use of Blue and white tin-glaze that has impacted several traditions of pottery making through transcontinental interaction, the influence that Chinese pottery left on Talavera poblana pottery is the motif of the phoenix found on pottery known as Swatow.

 Another part of the Chinese influence of the Talavera Poblana is the use of a Money Jar or chocolatero as they began to be called in Mexico.
 Money jars were adapted to hold cacao beans and other valuable items.
 Like this jar, chocolatero often had iron lids that were locked with a key in order to protect its valuable contents from theft.